department-of-veterans-affairs/vets-website/src/applications/check-in/# todo.md

 # todo

-- routeing
-  - landing
-- add feature flip to API
+- [ ] add feature flip to API
-- create flow diagram for the front end
+- [ ] create flow diagram for the front end